gvwilson/teachtogether.tech/_extras/joining.md

 ## Contributor Covenant {#s:joining-covenant}

 The contributor covenant laid out below governs contributions to this book.
-It is adapted from the [Contributor Covenant](https://www.contributor-covenant.org) version 1.4; please see [s:conduct](#APPENDIX) for a sample code of conduct for use in classes and other learning situations.
+It is adapted from the [Contributor Covenant][covenant] version 1.4; please see [s:conduct](#APPENDIX) for a sample code of conduct for use in classes and other learning situations.

 ### Our Pledge